sedc-codecademy/mkwd12-net-09-aspnetwebapi/g3/Bonus_Homework/README.md

 * Create an API using .net 6 framework
 * The project should be structured nicely in order to accomplish decoupling and reusability of the things (classes, methods etc)
 * Every user should have access to all the beverages data and single beverage data
-* Every user can filter the beverages by type and/or bye name
+* Every user can filter the beverages by type and/or by name
 * Only the authenticated users in the system can also add, update or delete beverages from the system
 * Only the authenticated users can make an order with only one beverage, or list of beverages.
 * When registering new user, validate if all the fields are provided corectly.